The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/_index.md

 ## QGroundControl (QGC)

-Ground control software is used for configuration and monitoring of your VRC drone.
+Ground control software is used for configuration and monitoring of your AVR drone.
-We will be using QGroundControl as our ground control software of choice throughout VRC.
+We will be using QGroundControl as our ground control software of choice throughout AVR.
 With QGC you can upload firmware, configure flight modes, calibrate sensors and much more.
 It also provides different ways of controlling the drone, such as an autonomous mission planner.